Ai-Lun Huang

 People

-MCI (mild cognitive impairment) · migrant caregivers · temporary disability · low-vision / amblyopia
+MCI (mild cognitive impairment) · professional caregivers · temporary disability · low-vision / amblyopia

 Geography